Bipolar disorderManic depression

-Both the depressive as well as manic phases of bipolar disorder can have a significant negative impact on a patient's ability to function.
+Both the depressive as well as manic phases of bipolar disorder can have a significant negative impact on a person's ability to function.

 Bipolar disorder can be severe and long-term, or it can be mild with infrequent episodes.
-Patients with the disease may experience symptoms in very different ways.
-A typical patient with bipolar disorder averages 8 to 10 manic or depressive episodes over a lifetime.
+People with the disease may experience symptoms in very different ways.
+A typical person with bipolar disorder averages 8 to 10 manic or depressive episodes over a lifetime.
 However, some people experience more and others fewer episodes.

-Patients with bipolar disorder generally have higher death rates from suicide, heart problems, and death from all causes than those in the general population.
-Patients who get treatment, however, experience great improvement in survival rates.
+People with bipolar disorder generally have higher death rates from suicide, heart problems, and death from all causes than those in the general population.
+People who get treatment, however, experience great improvement in survival rates.